 If you are involved in a car accident, one type of injury you may suffer is to the knees.
 You may have simple cuts or bruises to more severe burns, soft tissue, or ligament injuries.
 In some cases, injuries to soft tissues are more complicated than other types and, as a result, may require ongoing treatment.

 Sometimes, serious knee injuries come with a physical and psychological burden.
-Because of how this type of injury can impact your life, it’s a good idea to get in touch with our legal team at Fetterman & Associates to discuss your case.
+Because of how this type of injury can impact your life, it’s a good idea to get in touch with our legal team at Fetterman Law to discuss your case.
 We can help you file a personal injury claim and ensure you are going down the path of full financial recovery.

 Common Types of Car Accident Caused Knee Injuries